gregrickaby/gregrickaby/images.md

 ## Art direction

-Display a different image based on the viewport:
+Display a different image based on the viewport width:

 ```html
 <div class="align-left">